auanasgheps/snapraid-aio-script/README.md

 ```

 # Requirements
-- Markdown to have nice emails - will be installed if not found
+- [`markdown`](https://packages.debian.org/buster/python-markdown) to format emails - will be installed if not found
+- `curl` to use Healhchecks - will be installed if not found
-- Hd-idle to spin down disks - [Link TBD] - currently not required since spin down does not work properly.
+- ~~`hd-idle` to spin down disks - [Link TBD] - currently not really required since spin down does not work properly.~~

 # Installation